There is a growing need for marketing consultants to provide their digital expertise to large and small businesses.

 Because they stay on top of the ever-changing online marketing trends, just think about how many businesses were affected by the pandemic.

-Around 64% of Australian companies were pressured to implement new marketing channels and strategies to keep their businesses visible in the eyes of the homebound consumer.
+Around 64% of Australian companies were pressured to implement new marketing campaigns, channels and strategies to keep their businesses visible in the eyes of the homebound consumer.

 As many companies are still new to the digital space, there’s a growing trend for digital marketing consultants to provide expert guidance and help with fulfilment.

 In this article, we’ll explore the question: “what is a marketing consultant” specifically one that specialises in digital marketing strategies.

 Marketing consultants play an integral part in the success of a business.

 The marketing consult job description includes analysing a business holistically to see the marketing gaps and how they can bridge them to move the money needle for the brand.

 Day-to-day marketing consultants are responsible for studying current marketing trends and crafting high-level strategies based on their findings.

 It’s a constant learning curve and one that is never mastered.

 The way that digital marketing consultants approach their analyses and fulfilment varies between each of them.
 Some only do marketing plans.